eternalist10/Change-Nest/README.md

-Sure, here's a detailed GitHub documentation for the project [Pay-To-Care](https://github.com/eternalist10/Pay-To-Care):

----

 # Pay-To-Care

 A crowdfunding app built on the Ethereum Blockchain to create and donate to crowdfunding campaigns.
 Developed using React.js, Tailwind CSS, and Solidity for smart contracts.